a-campbell1/andrew-campbell-capstone/README.old.md

 Database
 Describe your data and the relationships between them.
 You can show this visually using diagrams, or write it out. get a random picture from a api and display the picture in a box

-uplod pictures and data to a Json file for the begginers photos to be stored
+upload pictures and data to a Json file for the begginers photos to be stored qnd comments to be stored

 Auth
 Does your project include any login or user profile functionality?
 If so, describe how authentication/authorization will be implemented.
 Login page with email and password